tianocore/edk2-pytool-extensions/docs/usability/using_extdep.md

 - id: (string) - Identifier allowing override feature - Must be unique
 - override_id: (string) - Identifier of the ext_dep this should replace (allows for changing an ext_dep in another source by id)
 - var_name: TODO
+- error_msg: an optional message that will disabled to the user if this ext_dep fails to fetch

 ### Nuget Type Schema differences